clockwork-xyz/clockwork/programs/scheduler/README.md

-# Cronos
+# Clockwork

-Cronos is an on-chain instruction scheduler for Solana.
-Developers can use Cronos to automate crank functions in their programs.
+Clockwork is an on-chain instruction scheduler for Solana.
+Developers can use Clockwork to automate crank functions in their programs.